kaiser-hamid-rabbi/kaiser-hamid-rabbi/README.md

 Hello World!
 This is Kaiser Hamid Rabbi, Software Engineer @ TigerIT Bangladesh Limited.
 Data Structures, Algorithms, Machine Learning, and Artificial Intelligence learner.
 Generally positively charged!
 Curious about LYGOMETRY (Things we do not know).

-I would characterize myself as both a Computer Scientist and a Machine Learning Engineer and in the past, I’ve tried many things before finding my way, before finding my passions.
+I would characterize myself as both a Computer Scientist and a Machine Learning Engineer.
 I’m an Autodidact.
 So, I learned a lot by myself.
 I self-teach a lot.
 I am always curious about - what I don't know? and always push myself to the limit.
-I love Mathematics and Theoretical Physics.
-Always enjoy solving puzzle.
+I love Mathematics and Theoretical Physics and always enjoy solving puzzle.
 Last but not least, Programming is very near and dear to my heart!

 #### ⌨️ TOUCH TYPING MASTER | 100+ WPM: